grnet/synnefo/docs/install-guide-centos.rst

 .. note::

-    At the moment, the certificates should be issued to the FQDN of the Cyclades worker.
+    When installing snf-vncauthproxy on the same node as Cyclades and using the default settings for snf-vncauthproxy, the certificates should be issued to the FQDN of the Cyclades worker.
+Refer to the :ref:`admin guide
+    <admin-guide-vnc>`, for more information on how to setup vncauthproxy on a
+    different host / interface.

 We have now finished with the basic Cyclades configuration.